jimbro1000/virtual6809/README.md

 ## Processor ##

 The CPU emulation is based on a strict read/process/write cycle as detailed in the 6809 assembly language programming book by Leventhal.
-The aim is achieve the same instruction timing.
+The aim is to achieve the same instruction timing.

 The emulated processor can operate at any clock speed within the limits of the